The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/skills-overview.md

 ![Flamethrower](https://xivapi.com/i/003000/003038_hr1.png)\
 <br>**Flamethrower**

 A channeled ability.
 Deals 80 potency once per second for ten seconds.
 Moving while channeling the skill will end its duration.
 Even though it’s an ability, it still resets the GCD timer.
-GCD  100p/10s + initial tick.
-Max 1100 potency on all enemies in a cone.
+80p per 1 second + initial tick.
+Max 880 potency on all enemies in a cone.

 # Pet Actions